Fabrication Process of Micro-Lens Arrays

 Laser Direct Writing Technology

 Laser direct writing technology is a high-precision micro-lens array fabrication method.
 The steps include designing the exposure structure, inputting the design pattern into the laser direct writing system, and laser etching on a substrate with photoresist.
 The advantages of laser direct writing technology are its high precision and high quality, suitable for model making, and the ease of scaling up the production, with relatively low costs.
 Laser direct writing allows precise processing of micro-lens arraysand obtaining good product quality.
-This method is particularly suitable for the production of micro-lens arrays requiring high precision and complex patterns.
+This method is particularly suitable for the production of the micro-lens array requiring high precision and complex patterns.
 It is a crucial technology in current micro-lens array manufacturing.

 Fabrication of Quartz Micro-Lens Array